 The PwC (2013) report, which has not yet been considered by the Authority, included a comprehensive discussion on the benchmark term of debt for a regulated infrastructure business, noting that the term of debt that is optimal for a particular firm will depend on the capacity of that firm to issue long term debt, and the cost of long term debt compared to short term debt relative to the extent of refinancing risk.
 A firm's capacity to issue long term debt will be influenced by the certainty of long term cash flows and the level of gearing that it adopts.
-In our analysis of the equity beta of Aurizon Network, we include a discussion of the optimal gearing level.
-We found no compelling reason to move away from the Authority's existing assumption of a 55 per cent gearing level.

 PwC's analysis of the average debt term at issuance that is currently observed for 5 regulated energy transmission / distribution businesses, led it to recommend that the benchmark term of debt (T) be set at 10 years.
-As shown in Table 3.4, which is taken from PwC's Table 2.6, the evidence indicates an average term that is close to 10 years at the present time (i.e. an average term at issuance of 10.2 years).30 Whilst the median value of 9.3 years was below the recommended benchmark of 10 years, PwC considered that 10 years should be adopted as the benchmark term for regulated energy businesses since:
+As shown in Table 3.4, which is taken from PwC's Table 2.6, the evidence indicates an average term that is close to 10 years at the present time (i.e. an average term at issuance of 10.2 years).31 Whilst the median value of 9.3 years was below the recommended benchmark of 10 years, PwC considered that 10 years should be adopted as the benchmark term for regulated energy businesses since: